★★★★★

 Massage Tools

-Sometimes your hand just is not sufficient for working out a muscle knot, especially when it is in a hard-to-reach spot.
+Sometimes your hand just is not sufficient forreleasing a muscle knot, especially when it forms in a hard-to-reach shoulder blade area.
 That's when massage tools come in handy.
-If you’ve got a large muscle knot on your shoulder blade or recently noticed a lump in your shoulder, the Z Smart Massage Guncan easily target any areathat needs some deep tissue relief.
+Z Smart Massage Guncan easily target any area that needs some deep tissue relief.
+If you have a large muscle knot on your shoulder blade or a knot in your shoulder blade that n’t go away, the Z-Smart Massage Gun can easily target any area that needs deep-tissue relief.
 This includes your neck, lower back, upper back, chest, arms, glutes, calves, hamstrings, IT band, and abductors.
 Adjust the intensity to your comfort level as you work the massage gun into the muscles and joints around your body.

 Another ideal tool for shoulder knots is the Zarifa Neck & Shoulder Massager with heat.
 It has three intensity levels that are designed with your pain and tightness symptoms in mind.
 This innovative neck and shoulder massager targets sore shoulders, relieves neck spasms, and tackles back pain.